 The agreement may ask you to refrain from making disparaging or derogatory or false statements about your employer to anyone; refraining from competing with your former employer or soliciting business from its clients or customers; keeping a vast array of information confidential whether you believe it to have been confidential or not.
 This may be troublesome if you have a conflict with the employer.
 Will you be able to uphold your end of the bargain?
 Negotiate tp put a non-disparagement clause in the agreement.
 You don’t want this employer to be able to say bad things to potential employers or to customers, co-workers or others in the community.
 If they want non-disparagement to be mutual, to keep you from bad-mouthing them, agree to it.
 It is worth the peace of mind to know that they will not be making negative comments that keep you from future employment.

 It is worthwhile to sit down and determine what resources, services and benefits have been offered to you by your employer during the course of your employment and how leaving the employer and signing the severance agreement will mean to your livelihood.
 Think about what has happened to you personally and professionally during your employment that may add some value to the severance agreement.
-It is best to follow up with a lawyer to help you understand the severance agreement and negotiate certain areas that you have value.
+It is best to follow up with a lawyer to help you understand the severance agreement and release, and negotiate certain areas that you have value.